github/docs/content/admin/user-management/migrating-data-to-and-from-your-enterprise/migrating-data-to-your-enterprise.md

 ---
 ## Applying the imported data on {% data variables.product.prodname_ghe_server %}

-Once you have [prepared your migration](/admin/user-management/preparing-to-migrate-data-to-your-enterprise) you can use the following steps to complete the migration.
+Before you can migrate data to your enterprise, you must prepare the data and resolve any conflicts.
+For more information, see "[Preparing to migrate data to your enterprise](/admin/user-management/preparing-to-migrate-data-to-your-enterprise)."

+After you prepare the data and resolve conflicts, you can apply the imported data on {% data variables.product.product_name %}.

 {% data reusables.enterprise_installation.ssh-into-target-instance %}